sardisnetwork/docs/Announcement.md

 Dear users，

-Huobi Eco Chain Sardisand MXC platform have deepen their cooperation.
+Huobi Eco Chain Sardis and MXC platform have deepen their cooperation.
 The content and methods of cooperation are as follows:

 1. A native token of MXC platform, MX will be directly connected to Sardisas a a cross-chain asset through MXC and Sardis Global platforms deposit and withdrawal functions.
 MX will be used as a DeFi asset for lending, liquidity mining, DEX transactions and other operations in SARDIS.